-The Brown’s Creek State Trail is a 6-mile paved multi-use trail with trailheads at the Gateway Trail near Grant, and in downtown Stillwater.
+Brown’s Creek State Trail is a 6-mile paved multi-use trail with trailheads at Gateway State Trail near Grant, and in downtown Stillwater.

 This trail is a great example of why Twin Cities Outdoors exists: There are so many wonderful outdoor places in the Cities that most of us know nothing about!
 Or if we’ve heard of it, we haven’t taken the time to check it out.

 I’ve lived in the Twin Cities since 1978 and rode this trail for the first time 4 days ago.
 I’ve been missing out all these years!